Adiosik/eshop/README.md

 - **Search for specific products.**
 - **Filter products by category.**
 - **Load more products to explore further.**
+- **Limiting the maximum quantity added to the cart based on stock availability.**
+- **Dynamic updating of the cart quantity input based on available stock.**
+- **Real-time calculation of total price, discounts, and savings in the cart.**
+- **Checkout form validation for email address.**
+- **Sending order data to a server and handling success/error states.**

 ## Technologies Used